HimalRana2610/ISGD/README.md

 - Swin Transformer: Liu et al., "Swin Transformer: Hierarchical Vision Transformer"
 - EfficientNet: Tan & Le, "EfficientNet: Rethinking Model Scaling"
 - FocalNet: Yang et al., "Focal Modulation Networks"

+⚠️ This repository contains the official implementation associated with the manuscript currently submitted to The Visual Computer.

+If you use this dataset or code, please cite our manuscript.

 ---